Hip Replacement: Preparation & Recovery

 You won’t be able to drive for up to 6 weeks, so make sure you have a designated driver to bring you home and help you with your everyday tasks and errands for a while.
 This can be anything from making a cup of tea to putting on socks to feeding the cat.
 Every extra pair of hands helps!

 The exercises your physiotherapist gives you are an important part of your recovery as they help you get the most out of your new hip!
-It's essential you continue doing them as you were instructed by your physiotherapist as often as they prescribed.
+Therefore, you must continue doing them as you were instructed by your physiotherapist as often as prescribed.
 Doing these as recommended helps heal the muscles around your new hip and will help you gain a full range of motion sooner than later.

-Your PCA will touch base with you to see how you are recovering and hear about any progress you've made so far.
+Your PCA will get in touch with you to see how you are recovering and hear about any progress you've made so far.

 If you have any questions for your surgeon or about any part of your recovery, your PCA is the perfect person to ask.
 Don’t hesitate to get in touch with them.

 Now that you’re home, it’s important to make sure that your incision is kept clean so that it can heal quickly and well.